Wessie/congo/README.md

 [![Build Status](https://travis-ci.org/Wessie/congo.svg?branch=master)](https://travis-ci.org/Wessie/congo)

-Documentation at [godoc](https://godoc.org/github.com/Wessie/congo) or locally with the `godoc` command after a installing.
+Documentation at [godoc](https://godoc.org/github.com/Wessie/congo) or locally with the `godoc` command after downloading the source code.

 Installation with `go get github.com/Wessie/congo`, congo does not depend on any packages outside of the stdlib.